Matt52/bayesian-testing/README.md

 Metrics to be added:
 - `Potential Value Remaining`

+Other functionality:
+- `Reversed testing` (case when "being best" = "being smaller")

 ## References
 - `bayesian_testing` package itself depends only on [numpy](https://numpy.org) package.
 - Work on this package (including default priors selection) was inspired mainly by a Coursera